AbedElazizShe/light_compressor/README.md

 To report an issue, please specify the following:
 - Device name
 - Android version
-- If the bug/issue exists on the sample app of the library that could be downloaded at this [link](https://drive.google.com/file/d/1MN7Kqxh7UUDBhwH3ChL7bSeSE_gnChXa/view?usp=share_link).
+- If the bug/issue exists on the sample app of the library that could be downloaded at this [app-specific-storage-link](https://drive.google.com/file/d/1Hh9JJ78tUiCDEiujcIu88rmWJVUO-hQS/view?usp=sharing), or [shared-storage-link](https://drive.google.com/file/d/1iUBcQdeMkzQqlsSeAT17uDM2pRAh5hOV/view?usp=sharing)

 ## Compatibility
-Minimum Android SDK: the plugin requires a minimum API level of 21.
+Minimum Android SDK: the plugin requires a minimum API level of 24.

 The minimum iOS version supported is 14.

 ## Dart Versions

-- Dart 2: >= 2.18.5
+- Dart 3: >= 3.0.0

 ## Maintainers